Marcokorcak/SQL-Injection-Attack/README.md

 nickname field was edited, the SQL query was executed, forcing Alice’s salary to be altered.

-# Task 3-2 Modify other peoples’ salary
+# Task 3-2 Modify other peoples salary

 <img src= "https://user-images.githubusercontent.com/77298953/210661857-829da7a3-3534-4f94-9c75-584f1a96f697.PNG" width=70% height=70%>